Chapter 14: The End

 So I continued shuffling onward, my tongue burning with thirst, sweat clinging to the back of my neck.
 I let the curtain of my greasy hair shade my profile from view, hoping they would eventually become bored and set their sights elsewhere.

 As they approached, the exhaustion was reaching an apex.
 My balance was the first to go.
 I began stumbling and having to steady myself every few steps as I walked.
 My vision was next.
-Splotches of ink began to bloom and soon I was seeing double.
+Splotches of ink began to bloom across my line of sight and soon I was seeing double.

 The truck slowed to a crawl beside me.
 By the sound of the slurred words and raised voices coming from inside, they all were completely wasted.